 "I understand that this would basically, properly be judged by private companies," Seko said in response to a question about whether the government had provided any guidance to local refiners, which are increasingly facing difficulty maintaining their Iranian oil imports ahead of looming US sanctions.

-Japan is seeking an early exemption to US sanctions on Iran as among its highest priorities for national energy security, as well as for local refiners that need Iranian oil, according to METI's director-general of oil, gas and mineral resources Ryo Minami.
+Japan is seeking an early exemption to US sanctions on Iran as among its highest priorities for the country's energy security, as well as for local refiners that need Iranian oil, according to Ryo Minami, METI's director-general of oil, gas and mineral resources.

 US sanctions on Iran's oil customers resume November 4 and could remove up to 1 million b/d of global oil supply. -- Takeo Kumagai, firstname.lastname@example.org